Social Practice Project Consulting and Mentorship

 - A socially-engaged artistic practice

 We offer a free 20-minute initial consultation over Zoom.
-During this meeting we can mutually determine if we are the right fit for your project and you can learn more about what we have to offer.
+During this meeting we (you, me and Tia) can mutually determine if we are the right fit for your project and you can learn more about what we have to offer.
 If we know another artist consultant who would be a better fit, we would be happy to refer you to them.

-After the consultation, our pricing falls on a sliding scale between $100-$175/hr depending on individual income level and/or institutional size.
+After the consultation, our pricing falls on a sliding scale between $75-$150/hr depending on individual income level and/or institutional size.
 We will do our best to make the most efficient use of our time together.
-We have a limited amount of scholarships available to low-income artists and artists who identify as Black, Indigenous and other People of Color.
+We offer a limited number of free consultation slots per year to low income artists or artists who identify as Black, Indigenous and other People of Color.

 Expertise I Bring to This Work